Palantir Technologies Inc

 1 day chart

-Buy US stocks in Australia with $0 brokerage and trade PLTR today!
+Buy US stocks in Australia starting with PLTR.
+Open an account and start investing today!

 What is Palantir Technologies (PLTR) and what do they do?